-Contemporary technological developments endanger human rights and civil liberties and require responses from society - including the legal system.
+I. Contemporary technological developments endanger human rights and civil liberties and require responses from society - including the legal system.

 This first "commandment" states the obvious.
 It is not confined to informatics.
-The most remarkable feature of the late twentieth century is the coincidence, at one moment of history, of three important technological developments.
+The most remarkable feature of the late 20th century is the coincidence, at one moment of history, of three important technological developments.
 I refer to nuclear fission, biotechnology and informatics.
 Each of these developments has implications for human rights and civic freedoms.
-Information technology presents problems, some of which have been identified already by Garry Marx.
+Information technology presents the problems, some of which have been identified already by Garry Marx.
 Biotechnology presents quandries which go to the very definition of human life itself.
-Human cloning, in vitro fertilization, the growing of human body parts and numerous other features of genetic engineering and biotechnology present major dilemmas to the philosopher, the lawyer and the law maker.
-In the Australian Parliament in 1986, a Parliamentary committee examined a Private Member's Bill designed to restrict and control many biotechnological developments, in some of which Australian scientists have made notable contributions.13 Of nuclear fission, I need say nothing - except that, unless the international community can bring this technology under effective international control, the long run prospects of mankind's surviving accident, mistake or nuclear folly appear problematical.
-So the starting point - the beginning of wisdom - is a realization of the enormous challenge which technology presents to humanity in our generation.
-We need a Luther of jurisprudence to lead us to the legal solutions and political leaders of wisdom to lead our communities thoughtfully to the responses that preserve life and freedom.
+Human cloning, in vitro fertilisation, the growing of human body parts and numerous other features of genetic engineering and biotechnology present major dilemmas to the philosopher, the lawyer and the law maker.
+In the Australian Parliament, at this very time, a Parliamentary committee is examining a Private Member's Bill designed to restrict and control many biotech developments, in some of which

+Australian scientists have made notable contributions.
+13

+Of nuclear fission, I need say nothing - except that, unless the international community can bring this technology under effective international control, the long run prospects of mankind's surviving accidents, mistake or nuclear folly appear problematical.
+So the starting point - the beginning of wisdom - is a realisation of the enormous challenge which technology presents to humanity in our generation.
+We need a Luther of jurisprudence to lead us to the legal solutions and political leaders of wisdom to lead our communities thoughtfully, to the responses that preserve life and freedom.